 Einstein: He met a Polish medical student named Talmud in his early teens who became an informal tutor to him.
 Talmud introduced Einstein to a children’s science text that inspired him to inquire about the nature of light.

 Michael Jackson: His father, Joseph Jackson, was a guitarist but put aside his musical aspirations to work as a crane operator to support his family.
 He believed that his sons had talent and molded them, including Michael, into a music group that became The Jackson 5.

-- Following your curiosities and inspiration: I picked up this genius yet surprisingly simple idea from Elizabeth Gilbert’s book, Big Magic.
-In her book, she asserts that a more elegant and less stressful way of living purposely is by always following our curiosity.
+3. Following your curiosities and inspiration: I picked up this genius yet surprisingly simple idea from Elizabeth Gilbert’s book, Big Magic.
+In her book, she asserts that a more elegant and less stressful way of living purposefully, is by always following our curiosity.
 She says, “Passion is a tower of flame, but curiosity is a tiny tap on the shoulder — a little whisper in the ear that says, ‘Hey, that’s kind of interesting…’.”
-So if you’ve always wanted to learn more about astronomy or learn how to paint, garden or do the foxtrot, do it, because you never know where it will lead you and the kind of impact it will have on you.
+So if you’ve always wanted to learn more about astronomy or learn how to paint, garden or do the foxtrot, do it, because you never know where the treasure trail will lead you and the kind of impact these activities will have on you.

-Just remember that no matter what you do for a living, whether you run a corporate empire or sweep streets for a living, you have an important role to play in the world.
-Don’t let the superficial parameters of money, fame and fortune delude you into believing that your voice doesn’t matter – because it does and always will!
+No matter what you do for a living, whether you run a corporate empire or sweep streets for a living, you have an important role to play in the world.
+Don’t let the superficial parameters of money and fame delude you into believing that your role doesn’t matter – because it does and always will!

 All my best on your journey,

 Question for you: Have you found your purpose yet?
 If not, are you willing to try any of these ways to find your life purpose?